Configuring environment settings

 Options for configuring an environment setting

-You can configure selected environment settings from the Environment Settings tab of Tonic Settings.
+You can configure selected environment settings from the Environment Settings tab of Structural Settings.
 For these selected settings, you can also use the Structural API to configure them.

 You configure other environment settings in a .yaml file.